-All incidents of bullying behaviour must be reported to the Houseparent, and DHP.
-All reports, however minor, will be coordinated by the DHP and investigated by the Houseparent (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
-Parents will be informed by the Houseparent of such incidents.
+All incidents of bullying behaviour must be reported to the House Parent, and DHP.
+All reports, however minor, will be coordinated by the DHP and investigated by the House Parent (unless the seriousness of the incident warrants an investigation by the DHP) to ensure that a potentially serious case does not develop.
+Parents will be informed by the House Parent of such incidents.
+A record is maintained centrally by the Pastoral team of all such incidents.

 In serious cases a summary of the interviews and findings, will be forwarded to the Headmaster for consideration to determine the appropriate course of action and possible sanctioning response for the perpetrator.
 An appropriate record of the incident, investigation and sanction is placed in the School file of all those pupils involved.
+A record is maintained centrally by the Pastoral team of all such incidents.